zhujinchi/wisepanda/project_overview/README.md

+# OverView of Project
+Bamboo slip fragments primarily exhibit two types of fractures: transverse and longitudinal.
+We have initially addressed the rejoining of transverse fractures using a physics-driven deep learning framework, while the precise matching of longitudinal fractures remains our current ongoing challenge.

-# Ongoing Work for Hybrid Fracture Handling
+## Ongoing Work for Hybrid Fracture Handling

 Bamboo slips exhibit transverse (Sample 1) and longitudinal fractures (Sample 2).
 Handling bamboo slip fragments with different fracture types presents a significant challenge in archaeological restoration.